google/OpenSK/README.md

     The current minimum is 4.
 Values from 4 to 63 are allowed.
 Requiring longer PINs can help establish trust between users and relying parties.
 It makes user verification harder to break, but less convenient.
-    NIST recommends 6 at least digit PINs in section 5.1.9.1: https://pages.nist.gov/800-63-3/sp800-63b.html
+    NIST recommends at least 6-digit PINs in section 5.1.9.1: https://pages.nist.gov/800-63-3/sp800-63b.html
     You can add relying parties to the list of readers of the minimum PIN length.